18F/unit-testing-node/_pages/components/middleware.md

 ```

 The `reactionAddedMessage` defined above will become the `rawMessage` property
 of the object returned by `fullReactionAddedMessage`.
-We don't necessarily
+You don't necessarily
 need to use actual `Hubot` and `SlackBot` objects to test our `Middleware`
 behavior.
-However, using them provides the security that if an upgrade to
+However, using them will provide you the security that if an upgrade
-either package changes the interfaces we depend on, our tests will notify us.
+to either package changes the interfaces we depend on, you tests will notify
+you.

 ## Testing the "no matching rule" case